-The Transport Planning Technician Level 3 apprenticeship was originally mapped to the same standards as TPP and PDS so is completely compatible with TPTech.
-The revised standard for the Level 3 apprenticeship due for approval this summer includes TPS as an End Point Assessment (EPA) body and TPS is in the middle of the application process to gain Government approval as such.
-The plan is that TPTech will be available for apprentices for the 2021 round of EPAs.
+The Transport Planning Technician Level 3 apprenticeship was originally mapped to the same standards as TPP and PDS so it is completely compatible with TPTech.
+The revised standard for the Level 3 apprenticeship includes TPS as an End Point Assessment (EPA) body and TPS is now fully recognised by ESFA and Ofqual.
+An EPA leading to TPTech is now available for apprentices for the 2024 round of EPAs and we are working with Leeds College of Building to offer our EPAs to their students.

 Candidates will be asked to: